José Henrique Lamensdorf

 For clients outside Brazil, I also accept payments via:

-I don't accept non-Brazilian checks, nor payments via Moneybookers.
-Transfer fees are at the sender's expense, and the exchange rate is the one used by Xoom on the date the payment is sent.
+I don't accept non-Brazilian checks, nor payment via Moneybookers.
+Transfer fees are at the sender's expense, and the exchange rate is calculated using Xoom's (as they adopt the same actual rate as other methods) on the date the payment is sent.

 Whatever you choose from these payment options, kindly click on the e-mail button on the left to request instructions.